epfl-ada/ada-2024-project-sar/README.md

 - **Regression analysis:** Build a predictive model to map actor attributes (age, height, ethnicity, character type) and film characteristics (budget, genre, release year) to success metrics like revenue and ratings.
 To explore the relationship between Bechdel test scores and other variables in the dataset, we primarily conducted linear regression analyses to identify potential patterns
 - **Bechdel test analysis:** Evaluate the progression of female representation quality based on the depth of on-screen interactions.

+## How to use the library
+data repository:
+test repository :
+results.ipynd

 **Proposed timeline:**

 For Milestone 3, we plan to apply techniques from the "Handling Text Data" lectures.
 This will involve analyzing movie summaries to identify lexical fields associated with higher or lower Bechdel test scores, uncovering the language patterns linked to gender representation.